The Global Fund to Fight AIDS, Tuberculosis and Malaria: Internal controversies

 In 2012, the Global Fund faced internal controversy over the dismissal of John Parsons, then head of its Office of the Inspector General (OIG).
 Parsons had overseen investigations that uncovered cases of fraud, mismanagement, and diversion of grant funds, prompting several donor governments to temporarily withhold contributions.
 He alleged that senior officials attempted to interfere with his anti-corruption work and limit the independence of the OIG.

-In 2016, the International Labour Organization’s Administrative Tribunal ruled that Parsons’ termination was unjustified and that the Global Fund had misrepresented it as a case of poor performance.
+In 2016, the International Labour Organization's Administrative Tribunal ruled that Parsons’ termination was unjustified and that the Global Fund had misrepresented it as a case of poor performance.
 The tribunal ordered the Fund to remove related public statements and awarded Parsons back pay, legal costs, and CHF 150,000 in moral damages.
 Documents obtained under the U.S. Freedom of Information Act indicated that Parsons had resisted pressure to certify to the U.S. State Department that the OIG operated without interference – a declaration required for continued U.S. funding.
-His refusal and subsequent dismissal were cited by transparency advocates as evidence of tensions between donor influence and institutional independence within the Fund’s governance structure.
+His refusal and subsequent dismissal were cited by transparency advocates as evidence of tensions between donor influence and institutional independence within the Fund's governance structure.

 Around the same period, the resignation of Executive Director Michel Kazatchkine also drew attention to internal governance challenges.
-Commentators linked both incidents to broader structural issues in the Fund’s donor-driven model, in which governments sitting on the board could exercise political influence over oversight mechanisms.
+Commentators linked both incidents to broader structural issues in the Fund's donor-driven model, in which governments sitting on the board could exercise political influence over oversight mechanisms.

 Shortly after Peter Sands assumed the role of executive director in 2018, the Global Fund announced a partnership with Heineken to support disease-control efforts in Africa.
-The collaboration was criticized by public-health organizations, including The Lancet and the NCD Alliance, as a conflict of interest that undermined the Fund’s health objectives, given alcohol’s role as a major risk factor for HIV and tuberculosis.
+The collaboration was criticized by public-health organizations, including The Lancet and the NCD Alliance, as a conflict of interest that undermined the Fund's health objectives, given alcohol's role as a major risk factor for HIV and tuberculosis.

-In 2024, the Global Fund was found to have breached due process in handling a staff member’s harassment complaint involving Chief Risk Officer Rahul Singhal.
-The Tribunal ordered a new internal review and noted that multiple employees had reported similar concerns about the work environment in the Risk Management Department headed by Singhal since 2016, underscoring continuing governance and oversight challenges within the organization.
+Governance and transparency concerns also extended to staff workload, well-being and mental health, with watchdog group Aidspan reporting increased complaints related to work-related stress, management practices, and issues with internal justice mechanisms.